-Join a program that has cultural competency at its core, and consistently adds culturally and linguistically qualified mental-health professionals into the workforce.
+This MFT program has cultural competency at its core, and consistently adds culturally and linguistically qualified mental-health professionals into the workforce.

-CSPP’s Marriage and Family Therapy programs, at both levels, have a long and storied history of faculty that have passed through its doors to relay their knowledge to a new generation of therapists.
-For the last 50 years, this program has worked to produce some of the best marriage and family therapists and some of the most-respected thought leaders the field has seen since the program’s inception.
-From 1969 to today, the MFT program has worked toward making families in California, and around the world, the best they can be.
+MFT programs at CSPP have a long and storied history of esteemed faculty and industry luminaries that have passed through its doors to share knowledge to the next generation of family therapists.
+For the last 50 years, these programs have worked to produce the best marriage and family therapists and the most-respected thought leaders in the field.

 Links and Downloads